 Semi Joins and Anti Joins

-To enhance the usage and effectiveness of relationship queries in SOQL Join Objects, Semi-Join and Anti-Join queries can be used.
-They are particularly useful while dealing with Parent-to-Child and child-to-parent relationships.
-While utilizing the sub-query mechanisms, they allow the records to filter from one database to another.
+Semi-Join and Anti-Join queries can be used to enhance the usage and effectiveness of relationship queries in SOQL Join Objects.
+They are particularly useful when dealing with parent-to-child and child-to-parent relationships.
+While utilizing the sub-query mechanisms, they allow the records to be filtered from one database to another.
 Before delving into the details of the subject joins, it’s critical to realize that one can extract values related to an object in any field, even though other fields contain the records for the same subject: it is done using IN function.

 More so, the level of complexity can be increased by employing the sub-query modules with IN and NOT IN.
 It can mesh by ID (primary key) or reference (foreign key) fields.
 A subquery applied on another object in an IN condition to confine the records extracted is called the Semi-Join.
 On the other hand, an Anti-Join is a subquery on another object in a NOT IN condition to confine the records extracted.
 The usage of these sub-query joins might include, but isn’t limited to: